 Best for formative assessment: Formative

-If your focus is on substantive, timely feedback, then Formative is worth a look.
-Compared to other tools on this list, it has less flash and dash but a better feedback loop between students and teachers.
-We're particularly fond of Formative's live feedback feature and the creative question types.
-It's also worth mentioning that Formative has the best privacy score out of all the tools we looked at.
+If your focus is on substantive dialogue about learning, then Formative is worth a look.
+Compared to other tools on this list, it has less flash and dash, but a better feedback loop between students and teachers.
+We're particularly fond of Formative's live feedback feature, and the creative question types.
+It's also got the best privacy score of any tool on this list.

 Great for simple polls during presentations: Mentimeter

-Mentimeter is our team's go-to for getting students and audiences engaged with polls and questions during presentations.
-It's free, it's super simple for both you and your audience to use, and it can generate great visual aids, like word clouds, that can be used during or after presentations.
-Best of all: The free version offers everything a teacher would need.
+Mentimeter is a favorite among the staff at Common Sense.
+We use it regularly to run live polls during our presentations and lectures.
+It's super simple for both you and your audience to use, and can generate great visual aids like word clouds that can be used during, or even after, presentations.
+Best of all: You can probably get away with the free version.

 Good option for device-free classrooms: Plickers